FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/pricingmodel.md

 # Pricing Model

-A commitment-based discount is a contractual commitment in exchange for a discounted unit price.
-These discounts may be available for spend-based commitments or resource-based commitments, depending on the Provider's offerings.

-This column determines whether the commitment is based on a minimum spend or minimum usage.
+Pricing Model indicates whether a charge is a fixed, on-demand or discounted.

-The PricingModel column MUST be present in the billing data.
-This column must be of type String, MUST be null when CommitmentDiscountId is null, and MUST NOT be null when CommitmentDiscountId is not null.

-The PricingModel MUST be one of the allowed values.
+The PricingModel column MUST be present.
+This column MUST be of type String and MUST be one of the Supported Values.

 ## Column ID